raspberrypilearning/welcome-to-my-world/en/step_1.md

 You are going to create a 2.5D scene or what is sometimes called a first person view (FPV) scene.
 Your game will need to meet the **project brief**.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-A <span style="color: #0faeb0">2.5D</span> game uses tricks to make a two dimensional scene have the appearance of being three dimensional.
+A <span style="color: #0faeb0">2.5D</span> game uses tricks to make a two-dimensional scene have the appearance of being three dimensional.
 </p>

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-A <span style="color: #0faeb0">FPV</span> games mimic a real 3D environment, so that you view the virtual world from the perspective of the playing character in the game.
+A <span style="color: #0faeb0">FPV</span> game mimics a real 3D environment, so that you view the virtual world from the perspective of the playing character in the game.
 </p>

 You will:
 + Make a 2.5D scene
-+ Use `My Blocks`{:class='block3myblocks'} and `clones`{:class='block3events'} to generate the scene.
++ Use `My Blocks`{:class='block3myblocks'} and `clones`{:class='block3events'} to generate the scene
 + Understand how the size and coordinates of a sprite can effect its perspective

 --- no-print ---